halcyondream/halcyondream.github.io/_posts/2024-01-21-thm-ec2-walkthrough.md

 Once it prompts you for the password, use the password exfiltrated from the *userData*.
 At this point, you can run some familiar Linux commands to dump the contents of the secret.

 As a final note, the *nc* package is preinstalled on the Secret instance.
-You can use it to try and manually initiate a reverse shell outside of the NAT.
+You can use it to try and manually initiate a reverse shell outside of the NAT and try to get a connection from a public workstation or the THM AttackBox.
 I didn't have much success there, but it may be worth exploring further if you have the time.